 - A. All building elevations.
-At least 90% of all exterior building shall be finished with a combination of two or more of the following: glass, brick, cut or cast stone, wood, cementitious board (e.g., Hardie Plank/Hardie Panel), integrally colored concrete units with brick proportions (e.g., half-high "C" brick), and textured stucco. - B. Building facades.
+At least 90% of all exterior building shall be finished with a combination of two or more of the following: glass, brick, cut or cast stone, wood, cementitious board (e.g., Hardie Plank/Hardie Panel), integrally colored concrete units with brick proportions (e.g., half-high "C" brick), and textured stucco. - B Building facades.
 Principal buildings shall front towards the C-I district with parking behind.
 Architectural details such as texture, pattern, color, and building form used on the front facade shall be incorporated on all visible building facades.
-However, such requirements shall not apply to any facade(s) facing service courts or other areas generally not visible to the public. - I. Visual breaks in the facade at least every 60 feet by two or more of the following elements shall be provided: - a.
-Vertical articulation in the plane of the facade by at least two feet; - b.
+However, such requirements shall not apply to any facade(s) facing service courts or other areas generally not visible to the public. - Visual breaks in the facade at least every 60 feet by two or more of the ١. following elements shall be provided: - Vertical articulation in the plane of the facade by at least two feet; a. - b.
 A change in facade material, color, texture or pattern, when coordinated with vertical articulation, columns, or pilasters; - c.
 A change in the height of the facade by at least two feet; or columns or pilasters with a minimum four-inch horizontal depth from the plane of the facade.

-- Purpose - Definitions
+Purpose & Intent Definitions 2 Zoning Districts 3 Standards 4 Use Standards 5 Site Development Procedures 6 Administration & Enforcement

+Section 3.20.B.2 - 3.21.A

 - 2. For facades facing a public or private street, the above interval change shall be at least 25 feet. - 3.
-Garages, when provided, may be either attached or detached and shall be placed between the principal building and the rear lot line, adjacent to the access drive.

-C. Building massing.

-- 1. Building length.
+Garages, when provided, may be either attached or detached and shall be placed between the principal building and the rear lot line, adjacent to the access drive. - C. Building massing. - 1.
+Building length.
 Buildings shall be comprised of no more than five attached units and shall not exceed 120 feet in length. - 2.
 Roof types.
-Flat roofs shall be prohibited, except for an approved modern architectural style, as described in §3.15(c).

-D. Landscaping.

-- I. All front yard areas shall include a masonry screen wall between two- and-a-half and four feet in height and a minimum five foot landscape bed. - 2.
+Flat roofs shall be prohibited, except for an approved modern architectural style, as described in §3.15(c). - D. Landscaping. - 1.
+All front yard areas shall include a masonry screen wall between two- and-ahalf and four feet in height and a minimum five foot landscape bed. - 2.
 Any area not used for resident parking in the rear shall be landscaped.